mreishus/demon_spirit_umbrella/README.md

 # Fixed

+* Link to game in waiting window is missing domain name.
 * Drag and drop does not work.
 * Players should not see what piece their opponents are selecting.
 * "Sea Snake" card has a smaller font to avoid line wrapping, however there is still some minor visual shifting that's annoying.